picandocodigo/List-Category-Posts/readme.txt

 'numberposts' - Number of posts to return.
 Set to 0 to use the max number of posts per page.
 Set to -1 to remove the limit.
 Default: 5
 Ex: [catlist name=mycategory numberposts=10]

 You can customize the way List Category Posts shows the posts in your CSS by editing "lcp_catlist".
-The generated code is: <ul class="lcp_catlist">, and a <li> for each post in the category.

 Since version 0.2, List Category Posts includes a sidebar widget.
 This is still in development, since I dedicated more time to the arguments in [catlist].
 It does work, but you're welcome to test it and comment your feedback at: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/